jf647/chef-gen-flavors/README.md

       end
     end

+Snippets can add both declarations (files and templates to be rendered) and content.
+This reduces the amount of content that a flavor author has to include in their distribution.

 The snippets that ship with this gem are:

 * `CookbookBase` - sets up the basic files any cookbook needs (README, CHANGELOG, etc.)
+* `StyleFoodcritic` - sets up the files for style checking with Foodcritic
 * `StyleRubocop` - sets up the files for style checking with Rubocop
+* `StyleTailor` - sets up the files for style checking with Tailor
 * `ChefSpec` - sets up the files for basic ChefSpec unit testing
 * `TestKitchen` - sets up the files for basic Test Kitchen integration testing
 * `Recipes` - creates recipes/default.rb